gazmull/the-sol-trilogy/is/README.md

   - `SHIFT` + `D` - Show current settings
   - `SHIFT` + `S` - Start/stop Director with current mode
 - Settings are saved
-- Before starting Director, the user must set their preferred party and on idle state (no battles ongoing)
+- Before starting Director, the user must set their preferred party, on idle state (no battles ongoing), and has already cleared the mode's battle(s) at least once
   - The user can stop Director anytime but it will start *a run* anyway when it starts to propagate quest points (AP/BP)
   - **FOR EVENTS**: The user must go to the event's top page before starting Director
 - Default settings: